Man charged with trying to murder two police officers

 The second officer did not need hospital treatment.

-Police were called to Hull Gove, Harlow, to concerns for the welfare of a knifeman just after 5.45pm on Friday.
+Police were called to Hull Grove, Harlow, to concerns for the welfare of a man just after 5.45pm on Friday.

 Declan Diedrick, 23, was later arrested and charged with two counts of attempted murder and one of possession of a knife, the force said.